MYOMAO/QualityControl/README.md

 ## Changing the Configuration File

 There is a config folder called "Config/".
 There are 3 config files: RunType.dat, ConfigFakeRate.dat, ConfigThreshold.dat.
 RunType.dat only takes value 0 and 1 for the moment.
 0 is for fake hit rate run and will read the file ConfigFakeRate.dat.
 1 is for threshold scan run and will read the file ConfigThreshold.dat.
 The first values of ConfigFakeRate.dat and ConfigThreshold.dat is the number of event send from the RawPixelReaderSpec to the QC per cycle.
 The second ones turn on/off of the error tracker on the events basis.
 It is set to be 1 or 0.
 The last ones are the folder path where the QC is checking constantly.

+# QC Instructions for Experts

+## Developing Your Own Modules and Customize Its Functionality